We are 30-something, visiting Boston for 12 days. We have a 9 month old boy with us as well.

 Thank you Chris for your quick answer.
 Of course my boy is to small.
 The other day we watched a T-Rex skeleton in New York while he was super fascinated about the lamps in the sealing.

 I'm asking because sometimes these museums are more like funny experiments and facts for children, and I was afraid we would find it being a big playground.

 I would definitely agree that the Museum of Science is great for adults as well as children if you are still in town.
-Dante at the Royal Sonesta Hotel is right around the corner from the museum and in addition to having great food, their deck provides spectacular views of the city looking back across the Charles River. almost 6 years ago
+Dante at the Royal Sonesta Hotel is right around the corner from the museum and in addition to having great food, their deck provides spectacular views of the city looking back across the Charles River. over 6 years ago

 Scampo at the Liberty Hotel is an excellent dinner option as well just one T stop from the museum.
 It's located in a former jail that has been transformed in to a hotel.
 Towne in the Back Bay is owned by the same chef in the middle of some great shopping and only a couple blocks from the Boston Public Library in Copley Square.
-It's the nation's first public library and the architecture in the original entrance is phenomenal. almost 6 years ago
+It's the nation's first public library and the architecture in the original entrance is phenomenal. over 6 years ago